jenkinsci/failedJobDeactivator-plugin/README.md

 Detected jobs can either get deactivated or deleted.
 The rules can be chosen by the admin using the build-failure-analyzer-Plugin.

+## Note

+This is a experimental fork.
+For the official plugin, see https://github.com/jenkinsci/failedjobdeactivator-plugin

 ## Maintainer
 Jochen A. Fürbacher
 1&1 Telecommunication SE